-Students will review the Professional Expectations Policy (see Appendix C) and sign the Professional Expectations Policy & Internship Requirements Checklist E-Form which is included in the D2L shell and/or provided by the Field Director prior to the start of the internship.
+Students will review, as part of the Internship Orientation course, the Professional Expectations Policy & Internship Requirements Checklist form (see Appendix C) which is included in the D2L shell and provided by the Field Director prior to the start of the internship.

-☐ I understand that I cannot intern more than 45 hours a week in my internship.

-Ш I have read, reviewed, and will adhere the NASW Code of Ethics and BSU's Student Code of Conduct.
-I understand my internship contract must be finalized, approved, and signed by the Social Work Department Field Director and agency before I start the internship.
-I understand should I start my internship prior to approval of the contract, none of the hours will count towards the internship.
-I understand that internship seminars are mandatory; attendance is required.
-I understand the start and completion dates of the internship must be approved by the Social Work Department Field Director and should be within two weeks of the semester start date and two weeks within the end date.
-I understand should my internship not be set up - arrangements made with the agency contract completed, confirmed and in place, by the start of the semester in which I intend to intern, I will have to wait until the next semester.
-I understand the Social Work internship hours must total 480 hours.
-This includes 5-6 internship seminars, community agency visits, and attendance at professional workshops and conferences.
-I understand that if employed in the agency prior to or during the internship, these employment duties/hours are prohibited from being used to meet the 480 internship hours thereafter.
+- □ I understand that I cannot intern more than 45 hours a week in my internship. - □ I have read, reviewed, and will adhere the NASW Code of Ethics and BSU's Student Code of Conduct. - □ I understand my internship contract must be finalized, approved, and signed by the Social Work Department Field Director and agency before I start the internship. - □ I understand should I start my internship prior to approval of the contract, none of the hours will count towards the internship. - □ I understand that internship seminars are mandatory; attendance is required. - □ I understand the start and completion dates of the internship must be approved by the Social Work Department Field Director and should be within two weeks of the semester start date and two weeks within the end date. - □ I understand should my internship not be set up arrangements made with the agency, contract completed, confirmed and in place, by the start of the semester in which I intend to intern, I will have to wait until the next semester. - □ I understand the Social Work internship hours must total 480 hours.
+This includes 5-6 internship seminars, community agency visits, and attendance at professional workshops and conferences. - □ I understand that internship at my place of employment must be approved before beginning my internship hours (see Appendix M).